Citizenship

 Vladlena Baranova

-explained the nuances of the status of dual national
+Explained the nuances of being a dual national

 What a dual citizen means